 I shot a few samples with a 100% crop at 24mm.

 This was shot with Fujifilm’s Lens Modulation Optimization turned on.
-This feature is suppose to correct for some diffraction but I don’t really see it on the RAW files.
-Perhaps it only works on JPEG or on prime lenses.
+This feature is supposed to correct for some diffraction, but I don’t see it in the RAW files.
+Perhaps it only works on JPEG or prime lenses.

 Fuji XF 10-24mm F4 Vignetting, Distortion, Aberrations and Color Cast

-There is no noticeable vignetting or distortion when shooting RAW or JPEG due to Fujifilm’s in camera lens profile correction that is baked into the files.
+Due to Fujifilm’s in-camera lens profile correction baked into the files, there is no noticeable vignetting or distortion when shooting RAW or JPEG.
 However, you can turn the lens profile correction off using Iridient Developer 3.
-I won’t go into this too much because you won’t need to do this, but here is what vignetting and distortion looks like at 10mm.
+I won’t go into this too much because you won’t need to, but here is what vignetting and distortion look like at 10mm.
 It gets better the closer you get to 24mm.

 ISO 200, 10mm, f4

-There are some very minor color aberrations when the lens profile is turned off, but it’s actually very well controlled on this lens.
+When the lens profile is turned off, there are some minor color aberrations, which are very well controlled on this lens.

-I’m also not seeing any color casts worth noting.
+I also do not see any color casts worth noting.

 Lens Detail and Sharpness

-Lens sharpness is only decent depending on where you’re at in the focal range.
-The lens perform best at around 14mm.
-10mm is also pretty good but 24mm has a bit of corner softness.
+Lens sharpness is decent, depending on where you’re in the focal range.
+The lens performs best at around 14mm.
+10mm is also pretty good, but 24mm has a bit of corner softness.

-I’m sharing only left edges for this example since my right edges seem to be off calibration.
+I’m sharing only the left edges for this example since my right edges seem off calibration.

 Edges and corners stay impressively sharp.
 This seems to be the sweet spot.

-At 24mm the corners and edges don’t hold up very well.
-This is pretty standard for many of the ultra wide zoom lenses I’ve used.
-They do well at the wide and middle ranges and tend to be a little soft at the tele end.
+At 24mm, the corners and edges don’t hold up very well.
+This is standard for many of the ultra-wide zoom lenses I’ve used.
+They do well at the wide and middle ranges and are slightly soft at the rear end.

 Focus Shifts

-A focus shift is when your focus changes slightly between aperture adjustments.
-I haven’t experience any yet with this lens.
+A focus shift occurs when your focus changes slightly between aperture adjustments.
+I haven’t experienced one yet with this lens.

 OIS Capabilities

-The OIS is nice, it gives you some nice control at slower shutter speeds.
-I’ve been able to easily shoot at 1/30 and I can probably get away 1/15.
+The OIS is nice; it gives you some nice control at slower shutter speeds.
+I’ve been able to shoot at 1/30 easily and probably get away 1/15.

 The 7 Blade Aperture And Bokeh

-The Bokeh at lower apertures is actually very smooth, but light glares with some irregularities which isn’t all that pretty.
+The Bokeh at lower apertures is very smooth but light glares with some irregularities, which isn’t all that pretty.

 What Troubles Me About This Lens – I Got A Bad Copy

-I’ll get photos where the right edges are significantly softer than the left edges.
-I don’t notice it on all my images which is why I didn’t catch it when I first got the lens.
+I’ll get photos with significantly softer right edges than left ones.
+Since I don’t notice this on all my images, I didn’t catch it when I first got the lens.

-I’m not sure if it’s something that is caused by the lens going in and out of OIS, since this causes elements to sort of float around.
+I’m unsure if it’s caused by the lens going in and out of OIS, which causes elements to float around.

-If you consider getting this lens, check for these same characteristic immediately after purchase and send it back if is behaving this way.
-It’s unacceptable for a lens to do this and I would send mine back if I hadn’t already had it for several months.
+If you consider getting this lens, check for these characteristics immediately after purchase and send it back if it behaves this way.
+It’s unacceptable for a lens to do this, and I would send mine back if I hadn’t already had it for several months.

 Here are some examples of what my lens is doing.